arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	_Selecting the All log level for Application logs_

 1. Make sure that the **Transfer period** is set to **1 minute**.
-The Diagnostic Monitor will transfer the application logs from the role instances to Windows Azure storage in this time interval.
+The Diagnostic Monitor will transfer the application logs from the role instances to Microsoft Azure storage in this time interval.

 	![Application logs transfer period](Images/application-logs-transfer-period.png?raw=true)